hariinfo/spark-assignment/README.md

 I will make use of filter(..) by column and count() functions of dataframe for this implementation.

 ### What is the min/max/average delays for an airline in a month and year?
-Group by multiple columns such as airline type, month or year and then apply aggregation function to calculate min,max, and average
+Group by multiple columns such as airline type, month or year and then apply aggregation function to calculate min,max, and average<br/>
+I will make use of groupBy(..,..) delay type and month/year columns and agg(..) shall be used to generate min, max, average stats.

 ### Did privately managed airlines perform better than publicly traded ones?
 Reporting_Airline from airline performance dataframe should be used to join with carriers dataframe.